Requirements: Integrated Program in Humane Studies

 More details are available in the IPHS Diversification Credits table.

-- IPHS 484 Senior Research Seminar — This can be possibly be done as a junior with permission from the IPHS director.
+The concentration consists of four IPHS courses followed by senior seminar, during which students pursue self-designed projects.
+IPHS 111Y-112Y counts as two courses toward the concentration.
+IPHS 484 Senior Research Seminar can be done as a junior with permission from the IPHS director.